 Vaccination should be offered regardless of a person's history of symptomatic or asymptomatic SARS-CoV-2 infection.
 Viral or serological testing for prior infection is not recommended for the purpose of decision-making about vaccination.
 Data from the pooled analyses indicate that the vaccine is safe in people with evidence of prior SARS-CoV-2 infection.
-Within 6-12 months after an initial natural infection, available data show that symptomatic reinfection is uncommon.
+With the emergence of Omicron, reinfections after natural infection are common.
+Hybrid immunity induced by exposure to a vaccine and to natural infection is superior to immunity induced by vaccine or infection alone (13).
 The optimal time interval between a natural infection and vaccination is not yet known.
-Persons with PCR-confirmed SARS-CoV-2 infection may choose to delay vaccination for 6 months.
-However, emerging data indicate that breakthrough infections occur in settings where variants of concern
+Persons with PCR-confirmed SARS-CoV-2 before the administration of the primary series may choose to delay vaccination for 3 months following the infection.
+When more data on duration of immunity after natural infection become available, the length of this time period may be revised as well as the number of doses needed.

-1 Active cancer: Active immunosuppressive treatment for solid tumor or hematologic malignancy (including leukemia, lymphoma, and myeloma), or within 12 months of ending such treatment.
+2 Active cancer: Active immunosuppressive treatment for solid tumor or hematologic malignancy (including leukemia, lymphoma, and myeloma), or within 12 months of ending such treatment.
 Transplant recipients: Receipt of solid organ transplant and taking immunosuppressive therapy; receipt of stem cell transplant (within 2 years of transplantation, or taking immunosuppressive therapy).
 Immunodeficiency: Severe primary immunodeficiency; chronic dialysis.
 HIV with a current CD4 count of <200 cells/μl and/or lacking viral suppression.
 Immunosuppressives: Active treatment causing significant immunosuppression (including high-dose corticosteroids), alkylating agents, antimetabolites, transplant-related immunosuppressive drugs, cancer chemotherapeutic agents, tumor-necrosis factor (TNF) blockers, and other drugs that are significantly immunosuppressive or have received in the previous 6 months immunosuppressive chemotherapy or radiotherapy.